brouberol/blog/content/celery-best-practices.md

 Let's illustrate these rules with a simple example: sending an email using a 3rd party API (eg: [Mailgun](https://mailgun.com), [Mailjet](https://en.mailjet.com/), etc).
 Anyone having spent enough time using third party infrastructure and systems knows they should never totally rely on them: the network can fail, they can be unavailable, etc. We thus need to handle some expectable error cases and have a fallback strategy in case of an unexpected error.

 Let's say that we have a function  ``api_send_mail`` that does the actual API call, raising a ``myapp.exceptions.InvalidUserInput`` exception, in case of an HTTP client error.
-This two exceptions constitute our set of expectable exceptions, that we need to plan for.
-Any other exception will be sent to some crash report backend, like [Sentry](http://getsentry.com) and trigger a retry.
+This exception constitute our set of expectable exceptions, that we need to plan for.
+Any other exception (conection error, server HTTP error, etc) will be sent to some crash report backend, like [Sentry](http://getsentry.com) and trigger a retry.

 My task implementation would look something like this: